The Green Room

 How to get in: Look for the modest doorway next to the Gate Picturehouse, and head on down…

-A pair of moody, low-lit cocktail dens with eclectic furnishings, both hidden within restaurants dedicated to peri peri chicken.
+A moody, low-lit cocktail den with eclectic furnishings, hidden within a restaurant dedicated to peri peri chicken.
+Cheeky.

 Mama Funki | Camberwell

 For their sophomore bar, the people behind Peckham’s award-winning Funkidory have gone underground.
-Specifically, under a (coincidentally fantastic) Italian restaurant, where they’re serving signature cocktails in a rosy-hued bunker…
+Specifically, under an (incidentally fantastic) Italian restaurant, where they’re serving signature cocktails in a rosy-hued bunker…

-How to get in: Start by hunting down Forza Win on Camberwell Church Street, then check out the door that’s giving you the eye.
+How to get in: Start by hunting down Forza Win on Camberwell Church Street, then head through the door that’s giving you the eye.

 Call Me Mr Lucky | London Bridge